telerik/reporting-docs/getting-started/about-telerik-reporting.md

 ---
-title: On Telerik Reporting
+title: About Telerik Reporting
-page_title: On Telerik Reporting
+page_title: About Telerik Reporting
 description: "Learn more about the concepts and logic behind Telerik Reporting."
 slug: on-telerik-reporting
 tags: telerik, reporting, basic, concepts, explanations, logic